daniel-beet/acme.sh.wiki-clone/Home.md

 acme.sh  --toPkcs  -d <domain>  [--password pfx-password]
 ```

-## 4. How to run on Windows with Cygwin.
+## 4. How to run on Windows with Cygwin or git bash.
 1) Download cygwin installer: setup-x86.exe  or setup-x86_64.exe
 from: https://cygwin.com/